 Assistant Professor at Institute for Housing and Urban Research

-Dominika is a sociologist and examined gated communtities and their growing popularity in Poland in her dissertation (2011).
-She has in her postdoctoral research focused on social movements working with housing related issues in Central and Eastern Europe (mainly Poland), but also in Sweden.
+Dominika is an Associate Professor in Sociology and examined gated communtities and their growing popularity in Poland in her dissertation (2011).
+She has in her research focused on social movements working with housing related issues in Central and Eastern Europe (mainly Poland), but also in Sweden.
 Her research interests encompass: urban social movements, extra-parliamentary activism, squatting, tenants' mobilizations, informal organization, and non-traditional forms of civic engagement.

 Also available at